bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To assemble the center panels you will need the following parts and tools:

-- 2 x Enclosure Cradle (4" Series) (no rubber strip)
+- 2 x Enclosure Cradle (4" Series)
 - 2 x Front center panels
 - 2 x Rear center panels
-- 1 x Thread-locker
+- 1 x Threadlocker
 - 1 x Bag with eight M4x18 socket head cap screws
 - 1 x 3 mm hex key

-1. Apply one drop of thread-locker to each of the eight M4x18 screws.
+1. Apply one drop of threadlocker to each of the eight M4x18 screws.
+Roll the screws around on a paper towel to evenly spread the threadlocker and to remove excess threadlocker.

 2. Attach one of the Enclosure Cradle (4" Series) to the rear center panels.
+Tighten the screws until they indent the rear center panels slightly.

 	<img src="/brov2//cad/brov-assembly-step3-annotated.png" class="img-responsive" style="max-width:900px" />

 3. Attach the other Enclosure Cradle (4" Series) to the front center panels.
+Tighten the screws until they indent the front center panels slightly.

 	<img src="/brov2//cad/brov-assembly-step4-annotated.png" class="img-responsive" style="max-width:900px" />